 - Ferrara, City of the Renaissance, and its Po Delta (1995)

 - Cathedral, Torre Civica and Piazza Grande, Modena (1997)

 Who hasn’t heard of Tuscany?
 The region has it all: seaside and countryside, food and wine, cities and small towns, and the tourism to match.
 Tuscany is unsurprisingly a favorite Italian region for many.
 The region’s stunning cities (including not only Florence, but Siena, Lucca, and Pisa) are considered the birthplace of the Italian Renaissance.
 Blessed with some beautiful sandy beaches, the Tyrrhenian Sea is also a good place to head for some time by the water.
 The beautiful countryside with its rolling hills, cypress trees, olive groves, fields of sunflowers, and lovely vineyards (in fact, the landscape of Tuscany’s Val d’Orcia was named a World Heritage Site in 2004).
 Tuscany is also famous for its food and wine, as the region produces Chianti, Vino Nobile di Montepulciano, Brunello di Montalcino, among others.

 While Tuscany is touristy and Florence should definitely be on the itinerary, there are still plenty of other equally charming, quieter towns and undiscovered corners of this large, central region.
-Let Audrey help you avoid the crowd.
+Let Audrey help you avoid the crowds.